trans-travel/trans-travel/us/ks.md

 ## Child Custody / Abuse

- * Transition care is not specifically defined as child abuse
+ * Transition care is not specifically defined as child abuse, but the care ban's impact on custody is unknown.
  * There is no sanctuary law preventing cooperation with other jurisdictions